davisshaver/tech-docs/team-culture/open-source.md

 # Suggested Readings

 * [Rebooting Open Source at Facebook; James Pearce](https://www.youtube.com/watch?v=fzL6Zoy_ndk).
-Engaging look at how open source is valued at Facebook, and is a critical part of their engineering practices.
+Engaging look at how open source is valued at Facebook and integrated into their engineering practices.